wikimedia/operations-software-netbox/docs/models/circuits/virtualcircuit.md

 # Virtual Circuits

+!!! info "This feature was introduced in NetBox v4.2."

 A virtual circuit can connect two or more interfaces atop a set of decoupled physical connections.
 For example, it's very common to form a virtual connection between two virtual interfaces, each of which is bound to a physical interface on its respective device and physically connected to a [provider network](./providernetwork.md) via an independent [physical circuit](./circuit.md).

 ## Fields